 BGP4 is an extension of BGP-3 (BGP version 3) and is the current version of BGP.
 BGP4 was published as per RFC 4271 in 2006.
-Its major enhancement is the support for Classless Inter-Domain Routing (CIDR) and the use of route aggregation for decreasing the size of routing tables.
-The RFC allows BGP4 to carry a wide range of IPv4 and IPv6 "address families".
+Its major enhancement is the support for Classless Inter-Domain Routing (CIDR)

 BGP4 (Border Gateway Protocol) provides a set of mechanisms for supporting CIDR (Classless Inter - Domain Routing).
 These mechanisms include support for advertising a set of destinations as an IP prefix and eliminating the concept of network class within BGP.
 BGP4 also introduces mechanisms which allow aggregation of routes, including aggregation of AS paths.